latobibor/membership-mgmt/README.md

 ### API
 * the API endpoint that returns the list of users is missing current access level of employees; therefore I could not populate access level dropdown with the existing values; if the administrator of the organization is curious about current settings this would raise an issue

+## Corners cut

+### Features
+Since I'm travelling on Thursday I did not have time for all the features discussed in the memo.
+So here's a list of what needs to be done and what I think about doing them.

+#### Add new member
+If I had the time I would have asked how the "New Member" button would work since in the memo there is only a list of members result listed and a list of changes which need references to existing members (`person_id`).
+Therefore I would have liked to know what is the accepted payload for adding new members.